Choosing the Right Elementary School for My Child

 Celebrate the choice — you have an exciting opportunity to pick a school partner in your child’s educational journey.
 Above all, remember to trust your instincts — you know your child best!

-We would be delighted for you to be our honored guest and invite you to schedule a campus visit to Waterford School.
+We would be delighted for you to schedule a campus visit to Waterford School.
 Come see for yourself why Waterford is a leader in elementary school education.